 If you work in a healthcare setting or work with people that are more at risk of developing sepsis, being able to quickly spot the signs of this condition can help to save lives.
 In this article, we’re going to look at how it happens, sepsis symptoms, who is at risk, and how sepsis can be treated.

 The words sepsis and septicemia are sometimes confused.
 Sepsis is the more commonly encountered term which refers to the condition itself.
 Septicaemia is considered an outdated term by some institutions, and refers more specifically to the bacteria that have caused sepsis.

-In short, sepsis is when the body has a severe immune response to a form of infection, which begins to damage the person’s tissue and organs.
+Sepsis is the term used to describe what happens when the body has a severe immune response to a form of infection, which begins to damage the person’s tissue and organs.
 The immune system fails to contain the infection to a particular site, and immune responses such as inflammation spread throughout the body, with the potential to cause significant damage.

 In children under five, sepsis can be extremely serious.
-Initial sepsis symptoms can include the following.
-If in any doubt, seek further advice from NHS 111.
+If you’re in any doubt about the symptoms of a young child, you are recommended to seek further advice from NHS 111.

 In adults and children over five, the most commonly encountered symptoms of early sepsis include the following:

 Again, you are advised to seek advice from NHS 111 if you or anyone else suspects sepsis as a result of the above signs of sepsis in adults.